umgbhalla/starred/README.md

 - [nushell/nushell](https://github.com/nushell/nushell) - A new type of shell
 - [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!
 - [getzola/zola](https://github.com/getzola/zola) - A fast static site generator in a single binary with everything built-in. https://www.getzola.org
-- [pingcap/talent-plan](https://github.com/pingcap/talent-plan) - open source training courses about distributed database and distributed systemes
+- [pingcap/talent-plan](https://github.com/pingcap/talent-plan) - open source training courses about distributed database and distributed systems
 - [nikolassv/bartib](https://github.com/nikolassv/bartib) - A simple timetracker for the command line.
 It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
 - [EbTech/rust-algorithms](https://github.com/EbTech/rust-algorithms) - Common data structures and algorithms in Rust
 - [geckolang/gecko](https://github.com/geckolang/gecko) - Strongly-typed, general purpose programming language based on Rust